 CHARLOTTE ALLERTON

 Charlotte's contributions to the field have been recognized.
 She is an honorary fellow of the Royal Society of Chemistry.
-In 2020, she was celebrated as one of the Fiercest Women in Life Sciences and received the Healthcare Businesswomen's Association Luminary award for her advocacy in advancing women in the healthcare industry.
-In 2024 she was recognized on the Medicine Maker Power List.
-Charlotte sits on the Board of Directors of ViiV Healthcare.
+In 2020, she received the Healthcare Businesswomen's Association Luminary award, and in 2024 she was recognized on the Medicine Maker Power List.
 Charlotte earned a Bachelor of Science degree from the University of Nottingham and a Master of Philosophy in organic chemistry from the University of Cambridge.

 YOU MAY ALSO BE INTERESTED IN